jiezhiyong/heroui-mobile/CONTRIBUTING.md

   - Provide a detailed description of the error in the PR.
 Favorite live demo.
   - Add the appropriate test coverage, if applicable.

 ### Steps to PR

 1. Fork of the heroui repository and clone your fork

-2. Create a new branch out of the `canary` branch.
+2. Create a new branch out of the `main` branch.
 We follow the convention `[type/scope]`.
 For example `fix/dropdown-hook` or `docs/menu-typo`. `type` can be either `docs`, `fix`, `feat`, `build`, or any other conventional commit type. `scope` is just a short id that describes the scope of work.

 3. Make and commit your changes following the
    [commit convention](https://github.com/heroui-inc/heroui/blob/main/CONTRIBUTING.md#commit-convention).
-   As you canary, you can run `pnpm build --filter=<module>` and `pnpm test packages/<module>/<pkg>` e.g. `pnpm build --filter=avatar & pnpm test packages/components/avatar` to make sure everything works as expected.
+   As you main, you can run `pnpm build --filter=<module>` and `pnpm test packages/<module>/<pkg>` e.g. `pnpm build --filter=avatar & pnpm test packages/components/avatar` to make sure everything works as expected.

    > To know more about the `--filter` option, please check the turborepo [docs](https://turborepo.org/docs/core-concepts/filtering).